danclark5/chained_message_testing/README.md

 end
 ```

-Here we are using receive_message_chain to allow us to base the stub on `GameFairyGateway` even though we are stubbing the `proclamation` method on `GameFairy`.
-Note that this is really only for legacy code that you're looking to refactor later but can't.
+Here we are using 'receive_message_chain' to allow us to base the stub on `GameFairyGateway` even though we are stubbing the `proclamation` method on `GameFairy`.
+Note that this is really only for legacy code that you're looking to refactor later but for now you can't.
 Please refer to [rspec's documentation for more information](https://relishapp.com/rspec/rspec-mocks/docs/working-with-legacy-code/message-chains).

 # minitest's solution.